shivampathak86/playwright-typescript/playwright-typescript/MIGRATION-TO-REPO.md

 # Migration to Repository Guide

-This folder contains the complete ARI Automation Framework (TypeScript/Playwright version) ready to be extracted into a new repository.
+This folder contains the complete Shivam Playwright-Typescript (TypeScript/Playwright version) ready to be extracted into a new repository.

 ## 📦 What's Included